sisirpotluri/CardGame/README.md

 ## Relevant Topics

 Object-Oriented Programming, with a focus on inheritance, polymorphism, and indirection with dynamic resources.
-Attacks, Cards, and the Deck are all classes that rely on each other, and Warriors is defined as an interface from which the Bot and Real class inherit (both representing types of players).
+Attacks, Cards, and the Deck are all hierarchically-organized classes, and Warriors is defined as an interface from which the Bot and Real classes inherit (each representing the 2 types of players).
+Classes Attack, Card, and Deck were thoroughly tested with unit test cases, and the Player and Battle classes were tested through actual instances of the game.

 ```bash
 Warrior * Warrior_factory(const string &name_in, const string &type_in) {...}